-Chart 1 below simplifies the complexity of both concepts and shows that they are not mutually exclusive as components of the labour force.
-Chart 2 attempts to shed light on the position of the informal sector and informal employment among the institutional sectors of the System of National Accounts (SNA).
+Figure 1 below simplifies the complexity of both concepts and shows that they are not mutually exclusive as components of the labour force.
+Figure 2 attempts to shed light on the position of the informal sector and informal employment among the institutional sectors of the System of National Accounts (SNA).

-Chart 1: Components of the informal sector and of informal employment in the labour force.
+Figure 1.
+Components of the informal sector and of informal employment in the labour force

-Individua als/Jobs
+Individua ils/Jobs

 Informal Formal

 Economic units / Informal sector (1) (2)

 Enterprises Formal sector (3) (4)

 Paid domestic workers (5) (6)

-Households Production of goods for own final use (7) -
+Households Production of goods for (7) -

+own final use

-The two cells in grey cover the 'informal sector' while the four cells in double line cover 'informal employment':
+The two cells in grey cover the 'informal sector' while the four cells with a heavy outline cover 'informal employment':

-- employment in the informal sector = (1) + (2) - informal employment = (1) + (3) + (5) + (7) - employment in the informal economy = ((1) + (2)) + ((3) + (5) + (7))
+- employment in the informal sector = (1) + (2) - informal employment = (1) + (3) + (5) + (7)

+• employment in the informal economy = ((1) + (2)) + ((3) + (5) + (7))